 Graduate Program Information

 The Department of Chemistry Graduate Program offers students opportunities in cutting-edge research that span various fields in chemistry, biochemistry and interdisciplinary areas.
-The Department of Chemistry offers research-intensive programs leading to MS and PhD degrees in Chemistry, giving talented, motivated students an opportunity to participate in discovery-based and applied research.
+Research-intensive programs lead to MS and PhD degrees in Chemistry, giving talented, motivated students an opportunity to participate in discovery-based and applied research.
 Our programs allows for a personalized graduate experience, where students become the primary expert in their research field and contribute to a targeted original project.

 Our Department offers MS and PhD degree programs, in addition to an accelerated master's (BS-MS) degree program.
 The PhD program is meant for students who aim to become an expert in a field of research and contribute to that field through research and independent contributions.
 PhD students must demonstrate mastery of subject matter in a field of study and demonstrate competence through individual research investigation that represents a significant contribution to the field.
 The MS program provides an advanced research-based experience with coursework and a tailored thesis project.
 Learn more about our programs below: